petzi53/quartopost/README.md

 ## Possible Configurations

-To create Quarto posts even easier, you can configure `quartopost` in three ways:
+To create Quarto posts even easier, you can configure `quartopost`:

 ### Provide a shortcut